 Due to the district's population of EL students, we have catered programming to meet the needs of these students.
 We have an EL program that starts with Intermediate and ends in Transitional, with Advanced levels in between.
 Students are given the W-APT(WIDAAccess Placement Test) placement exam to determine their needs and are then placed appropriately.
 Each year the number of students who need EL services has been trending downward for several years.
+EL students who attend UMA do not have the needs of being a newcomer to the English language, rather their needs are to be supported in the classroom through direct instruction with the assistance of the EL teacher.
 As years go by, more and more of our students are raised in the United States.
 A licensed EL teacher serves the needs of these students that replace their English class.